FineArtMaths/continua/README.md

 ## Measure

 These are lower-priority topics I have an interest in, and have taught to various degrees, that don't fit into the main story.
+They include

+* Probability
+* Statistics
+* Financial maths

-They include probability, statistics and financial maths, which are all one way or another underpinned by measure theory.
-Because of this common root, these topics may organise themselves into something more substantial in time, but for now this is a place to park things I don't want to be distracted by for now.
+which are all underpinned by measure theory.
+Because of this common root, these topics may organise themselves into something more substantial in time.
+They might also end up being cut from the project as the first two sections grow horribly out of control.

 License: [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)